TABLE OF CONTENTS

 a.
 Lung Biopsy.

-(1) The term “lung biopsy” is interpreted as any sampling of lung tissue.
+(1) The term “lung biopsy” is any sampling of lung tissue to assess the possibility of disease.
 Lung tissue samples include any one of the following:

 (a) Lung tissue obtained from whole lung specimens at the time of an autopsy;